 I needed to make them cutesy and crafty, of course, so I used my Silhouette to help me make these Pokeball invitations.
 I think I finally understand the paper crafters of the world a little more.
 They turned out SO cute!!!
 If you don’t have a Silhouette, don’t worry.
 I’ve also provided a printable version that you can cut with plain old scissors!

 Not much of a tutorial to post today, but I have free files for the Silhouette and a regular printable pdf.
-To get access to the free Pokeball invitation downloads, enter your information in the form below or click here to subscribe to my newsletter.
-It’s free, and I’ll keep your email address safe.
-You can also unsubscribe at any time.
+Click here to download the free invitation files.

 If you would like some printable Pokemon Valentines that look the same, click here.